rjregenold/SportsITCalExport/README.markdown

 ## Usage

 1. Clone the project locally and open it in VS.
 2. Update the `config` record in `Main.fs`.
-You can those values by logging into your sports-it.com account.
+You can find those values by logging into your sports-it.com account.
 3. Run the project.

 ## TODO